oracle/node-oracledb/doc/api.md

 The default is the `stmtCacheSize` property of the *Oracledb* object when the pool is created.

-This parameter may be overridden for a specific Connection object.
+This property may be overridden for a specific Connection object.

 ### <a name="poolmethods"></a> 4.2 Pool Methods